 Pros: Tightly insulated and seam-sealed, they’re tough enough to withstand a dunking in a slush puddle, yet each shoe weighs less than a pound.
 Best of all, the hiking-inspired lacing system means the boots stay snug while running to catch a bus or keeping warm by cutting it up on the dance floor.

 Cons: The sole lacks the textured grip of the other boots on this list, so save these for urban environs.

 Portland, Oregon-based Sorel updated its classic boot with modern materials to create this versatile pack boot.

-The sole and bottom portion of the boot are rubber; the top, from the bottom of the laces to the mid-calf, is nylon.
+Pros: The sole and bottom portion of the boot are rubber; the top, from the bottom of the laces to the mid-calf, is nylon.
 Both are waterproof materials, and the seams between them are waterproof too.
 The best feature, however, might just be the removable inner boot.
 It’s a 9 mm, recycled felt liner with Sherpa Pile snow cuff, warm enough to cause sweaty feet if worn into the slightly less frigid months.